 and the parameter RX_TRN_PER_TX_TRN to a value greater than one.

-In the MU-MIMO FB poll subphase, the initiator shall transmit a BF Poll frame to poll each remaining
+In the downlink MU-MIMO FB poll subphase, the initiator shall transmit a BF Poll frame to poll each remaining

-intended responder to collect MU-MIMO feedback from the preceding MU-MIMO BF training subphase.
+intended responder to collect MU-MIMO feedback from the preceding downlink MU-MIMO BF training subphase.

 Each BF Poll frame and BF Feedback frame sent back by the responder shall be separated by SIFS.
 Each